juxt/bolt/README.md

 Nevertheless, 'out-of-the-box' defaults should provide good security, on par with other languages and frameworks.
-That is what is currently missing in the Clojure landscape and the gap that Cylon aims to fill.
+That is what is currently missing in the Clojure landscape and the gap that bolt aims to fill.

 ### Differences with Friend

-The key difference between Cylon and Friend is that Cylon is designed for use with [Component](https://github.com/stuartsierra/component) based applications.
+The key difference between bolt and Friend is that bolt is designed for use with [Component](https://github.com/stuartsierra/component) based applications.

-Cylon is designed specifically for modular applications, where functionality can be added through the addition of extra components.
+Bolt is designed specifically for modular applications, where functionality can be added through the addition of extra components.

 Stuart Sierra's component library provides a balanced, elegant and